ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-2-constructors.rst

 .. code-block:: java

     World world1 = new World(); // creates a 640x480 world
-    World wordl2 = new World(300,400); // creates a 300x400 world
+    World world2 = new World(300,400); // creates a 300x400 world

 The Turtle class also has multiple constructors, although it always requires a world as an argument to know where to draw the turtle.
 The default location for the turtle is right in the middle of the world.
+Try the code below to see this.
 There is another Turtle constructor that places the turtle at a certain (x,y) location in the world, for example at the coordinate (50, 100) below.
 The coordinate (0,0) is at the top left of the world.
 Notice that the order of the arguments matter.
 This constructor always takes (x,y,world) as arguments in that order.
 Try  mixing up the order of the arguments and you will see it causes an error because the arguments will not be the data types that it expects.
 This is one reason why programming languages have data types -- for better error-checking.

 .. code-block:: java